Getting Started with Git

 Initialize

 Create a new Git repository.
-The configuration and storage information of this repository are saved in the .git folder.
+The configuration and storage information of this repository will be saved in the .git folder.

 $ git init